 I must admit I used to fall into this trap myself when it came to visiting South America.
 I thought if I didn’t have six months to visit the country then it wasn’t worth doing.
 I think the sheer size of a country can make people feel this way.

-The size of a country and a shorter time frame for travelling doesn’t mean you shouldn’t go.
+The size of a country and a shorter time frame for traveling doesn’t mean you shouldn’t go.

 Sometimes the having lots of time idea is tied up with how far away you are from your destination.
 Take being an Australian for instance, if we want to go to London, it’s a bit of a trek time wise.
 It’s not something you would do for a weekend trip.